https://liberalarts.pacific.edu/liberalarts/academics/departments-and-programs/philosophy

 Employers want—and reward—many of the capacities that the study of philosophy develops: for instance, the ability to solve problems, to communicate, to organize ideas and issues, to assess pros and cons, and to boil down complex data.
 These capacities represent transferable skills.
 They are transferable not only from philosophy to non-philosophy areas, but from one non-philosophical field to another.
 For this reason, people trained in philosophy are not only prepared to do many kinds of tasks; they are particularly well prepared to cope with change in their chosen career field, or even move into new careers…there are people trained in philosophy in just about every field.
 They have gone not only into such professions as teaching (at all levels), medicine, law, computer science, management, publishing, sales, criminal justice, public relations, and many other fields

 At Pacific, philosophy majors have enjoyed the interactive and personalized teaching methods of the faculty and the intellectually challenging and personally transformative nature of philosophical thinking.
 Many philosophy majors complete second majors in disciplines such as Psychology, Economics, Political Science, English, and Mathematics.
-The Department of Philosophy offers a variety of courses in the area of Value Theory, such as Fundamentals of Ethics, Moral Problems, Ethics of Emerging Technologies, Philosophy of Law, and the Philosophy of Sport, and the area of Metaphysics & Epistemology, such as Introduction to Cognitive Science, Philosophy of Science, Philosophy of Mind, Philosophy of Religion, and Metaphysics.
-The philosophy major consists of ten courses totaling 37 units:
+The Department of Philosophy offers a variety of courses in the area of Value Theory, such as Fundamentals of Ethics, Moral Problems, Digital Well-Being, Philosophy of Law, and the Philosophy of Sport, and the area of Metaphysics & Epistemology, such as Introduction to Cognitive Science, Philosophy of Science, and God, Faith & Reason.
+The philosophy major consists of ten courses totaling a minimum of 33 units:

 1 History of Philosophy Course